 This article takes a detailed look at four real-time business data and analytics dashboard platforms; Ducksboard, Geckoboard, Klipfolio, and Leftronic.
 These companies were chosen for comparison because they all focus specifically on dashboards and all have somewhat similar pricing.
 These companies were also included in this article because they either provide APIs for their platforms or have APIs in development.

-To create a side-by-side comparison, online public information was reviewed including official company websites, developer documentation, LinkedIn and other sources.
-Each company was also contacted by email to verify specific platform features.
-The comparison charts were created using Google Charts, which is part of the Google Visualization API.
+To create a side-by-side comparison, online public information was reviewed including official company websites, developer Documentation, LinkedIn and other sources.
+Each company was also contacted by email to verify specific Platform features.
+The comparison charts were created using Google Charts, which is part of the Google Visualization APITrack this API.

 Screenshot of customized Ducksboard dashboard - Click on image for larger view.